PHI 101. Introduction to Philosophy. 3 Hours.

 PHI 447.
 Rationality and Moral Choice.
 3 Hours.

-Ethics is the most rational strategy to be pursued by groups.
-In this class you learn basic strategies of collective action and the social capital theory as applied to business.
-The class allows for cooperation with online students from EU.
+Ethical behavior is often the most rational approach to be pursued by groups.
+In this class you learn basic strategies of collaborative and competitive action within the theory of rationality and informal game theory.
+We focus on moral psychology, the social capital theory and their limitations.
+Students learn to factor in business ethics and environmental preservation within business rationality, strategy and globalization.
+The class involves cooperation with online students from the EU.
+Course Information: Same as LIS 467.

 PHI 448.
 Moral Values in Political Philosophy.
 4 Hours.